robbywashere-zz/tinyfunc/src/markdown-pages/resume.md

 #### Technical Lead / October 2016 - November 2017

-- Mentored, tutored and evangelized new technologies and practices for a modern stack solution to meet enterprise level requirements, such as scalability, access-control, auditing and security.
+- Mentored, tutored and evangelized new technologies and practices for a modern stack solution to meet enterprise level requirements, such as scalability, access control, auditing and security.

 - Triaged created and managed issues/tasks with our offshore development team.